 Paul K. Kearns has served as Director of the U.S. Department of Energy (DOE) Argonne National Laboratory since 2017.
-Argonne is a growing multidisciplinary science and engineering research center with an $831 million diversified research portfolio and more than 3,200 employees, 8,300 facility users, and 1,600 visiting researchers.
-Kearns has set the laboratory’s strategic vision to deliver leadership in science and technology, operational excellence, and world-class talent.
+Argonne is a growing multidisciplinary science and engineering research center with a $1.2 billion diversified research portfolio and more than 3,300 employees, 8,000 facility users, and 800 visiting researchers.
+Kearns has set the laboratory’s strategic vision to deliver pivotal discoveries, pioneering leadership, and powerful scientific tools and facilities.
 He has strengthened sponsor relationships and fostered a welcoming and inclusive culture valuing diversity, innovation and collaboration, and laboratory impact.

 Kearns was an executive with Battelle Global Laboratory Operations for five years prior to joining Argonne.
 Kearns helped establish a groundbreaking program to deploy micro-grids and support cyber security technologies for the U.S. military.
 He worked with the University of Manchester, the United Kingdom’s National Nuclear Laboratory, and the United Kingdom Technical Strategy Board to define a research and development investment strategy in nuclear energy.
-As President and Managing Director of Batelle-Italia, Kearns implemented an integrated business plan for Battelle Memorial Institute subsidiary working with Italian government and industry to address energy, security and environmental challenges.
+As President and Managing Director of Battelle-Italia, Kearns implemented an integrated business plan for Battelle Memorial Institute subsidiary working with the government of Italy and industry to address energy, security and environmental challenges.

 Kearns has a doctorate and a master’s degree in bionucleonics and bachelor’s degree in natural resources and environmental sciences, all from Purdue University.
 He and his wife, Lynn Kearns, have three children and four grandchildren.